KMKfw/kmk_firmware/docs/power.md

 ```

 ## Optional extra power saving
-On supported boards, such as the nice!nano, power can be cut on VCC saving extra power if OLEDS or RGBs are installed.
+On supported boards, such as the nice!nano, power can be cut on VCC saving extra
-These drain power even when off, so this will prevent them from doing it.
+power if OLEDS or RGBs are installed.
+These drain power even when off, so this
+will prevent them from doing so.

 ```python
 from kmk.extensions.power import Power